Updated 7/2/2024

 Responsibilities:

 1. Supervise all admissions: Most general cardiology admissions & transfers come to Cards A. You are paged from the ER about potential admissions and should help triage them to the appropriate service.
-See below about other cardiology services and how to triage patients to the correct service.
+See On Call for cardiology services and how to triage patients to the correct service.
 The fellow cannot accept outside hospital transfers, only the attending.

 2. Lead work rounds.